confluentinc/learn-kafka-courses/kafka-streams/README.md

 It's recommended to watch the [Stateful operations](https://developer.confluent.io/learn-kafka/kafka-streams/stateful-operations/) and the [Hands On: Aggregations](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-aggregations/) videos first.

 This exercise demonstrates an aggregation of a simulated stream of electronic purchase.
-You'll see the incoming records on the console along with the aggregation results:
+To run the aggregation example use this command ` ./gradlew runStreams -Pargs=aggregate` You'll see the incoming records on the console along with the aggregation results:

 ```text
 Incoming record - key HDTV-2333 value {"order_id": "instore-1", "electronic_id": "HDTV-2333", "user_id": "10261998", "price": 2000.0, "time": 1622149038018}